Notes on the data: Screening programs - Cervical screening

 ACT totals include all of postcode 2618, although approximately 50% of the population in this postcode resides in NSW.

-Data are not available for Tasmania and the Northern Territory.
+Data are not available for Queensland, Tasmania and the Northern Territory.

 Detail of analysis: Indirectly age-standardised rate per 1,000 women screened; the standard population is the population of each respective jurisdiction